ax-llm/ax/README.md

 ## Our Goal

-Large language models (LLMs) are getting really powerful and have reached a point where they can work as the backend for your entire product.
-However there's still a lot of complexity to manage from using the right prompts, models, streaming, function calling, error-correction, and much more.
-Our goal is to package all this complexity into a well maintained easy to use library that can work with all the LLMs out there.
-Additionally we are using the latest research to add useful new capabilities like DSPy to the library.
+Large language models (LLMs) are becoming really powerful and have reached a point where they can work as the backend for your entire product.
+However, there's still a lot of complexity to manage from using the correct prompts, models, streaming, function calls, error correction, and much more.
+We aim to package all this complexity into a well-maintained, easy-to-use library that can work with all SOTA LLMs.
+Additionally, we are using the latest research to add new capabilities like DSPy to the library.

 ## How to use this library?